monsonite/MINT/README.md

 PRIMITIVES

 A primitive is a built in function, normally stored in ROM and not usually needed to be modified by the User.
-Primitives will include the familliar mathematical functions such as ADD, SUBtract, MULtiply and DIVide, and also boolean logic operations such as AND, OR, XOR and INVert.
+Primitives will include the familiar mathematical functions such as ADD, SUBtract, MULtiply and DIVide, and also boolean logic operations such as AND, OR, XOR and INVert.

 There are also a small group of primitives that perform operations on the stack, DUP is used to duplicate the top item, DROP will remove the top item, making the second item available.
-SWAP will exchange the top two intems, effectively placing the second item on top.
+SWAP will exchange the top two items, effectively placing the second item on top.

 In total, MINT contains 33 primitives which are executed when the interpreter finds the relevant symbol.
 Some of these will be commonly used arithmetic symbols like "+" and "-" Others are allocated to punctuation symbols.
 The full-stop, or dot character is used to print out the number held on the top of the stack.